 On either side of the incline were homes two-to-three floors tall.
 These houses were wide, front lawns lined with daffodils and colorful flowers.
 The homes were rectangular, slanting on the McCallum St. hill like homes in San Francisco.

-An elderly blind black man aimlessly wandered uphill.
+A blind, elderly man aimlessly wandered uphill.
 He wore a tattered navy-blue jacket, a paint splotched puce green t-shirt and faded jeans.
 A warmth waved on him from the face down.
-It was a bright cloudless day.
+It was a bright, cloudless day.
 Normally he’d sit at peace on a bench somewhere, but a darkness preoccupied him.

 He couldn’t see.
-His cane had been broken in half the previous night, and the half stick he had left was not making a loud enough echo to hear properly.
+His cane had been broken in half the previous night, and the half stick he had left was not making a loud enough sound to see properly.
 Haphazard taps clacked off the ground as he hunched over, using a tool half his arm length.

-Digital clicks filled the car as the driver squinted at his phone, trying to finish his text telling his wife how nice the weather today was, when a boom rang in his ears, a mass covered the windshield, glass broke, the engine sputtered and he veered into a tree.
+Digital clicks echoed in a car as the driver squinted at his phone, trying to finish his text telling his wife how nice the weather today was.
+He was so focused that he sped over the road bumps on the hill, careened to the bottom, and hit a figure walking, causing a boom of cracked bones and torn flesh as the figure rolled onto the windshield.
+The driver’s engine sputtered and he veered into a tree.